Rabia303/rabia303/README.md

 ```

 ### 💡 Let’s Collaborate!
-<p align="center"> If you're passionate about AI, full-stack development, or impactful community projects,<br> feel free to reach out or fork a project! 🚀 </p>
+<p align="center"> If you're passionate about AI, full-stack development, or impactful community projects,<br> feel free to reach out or fork a project!</p>